English terms with diacritical marks: Native English words

 In some cases, the diacritic is not borrowed from any foreign language but is purely of English origin.
 The second of two vowels in a hiatus can be marked with a diaeresis (or "tréma") – as in words such as coöperative, daïs and reëlect – but its use has become less common, sometimes being replaced by the use of a hyphen.
 The New Yorker and MIT Technology Review under Jason Pontin have maintained such usage as house styles.

 The diaeresis mark is also in rare cases used over a single vowel to show that it is pronounced separately (as in Brontë).
-It is often omitted in printed works because the sign is missing on modern keyboards.

 The acute and grave accents are occasionally used in poetry and lyrics: the acute to indicate stress overtly where it might be ambiguous (rébel vs. rebél) or nonstandard for metrical reasons (caléndar); the grave to indicate that an ordinarily silent or elided syllable is pronounced (warnèd, parlìament).

 In historical versions of English

 The Old English Latin alphabet began to replace the Runic alphabet in the 8th century, due to the influence of Celtic Christian missionaries to the Anglo-Saxon kingdoms.
-The orthography of Old English – which was entirely handwritten in its own time – was not well standardized, though it did not use all the Latin letters, and included several letters not present in the modern alphabet.
+Orthography of Old English – which was entirely handwritten in its own time – was not well standardized, though it did not use all the Latin letters, and included several letters not present in the modern alphabet.
 When reprinted in modern times, an overdot is occasionally used with two Latin letters to differentiate sounds for the reader: